 IV.
 The Future

 Almost one in five Americans today supports making it illegal to drink alcohol.
 Not even National Prohibition made it illegal for anyone to drink.
-For example, those who had stockpiled alcohol could drink it legally in private.
-In addition to the millions who support prohibiting alcohol, many millions more support neo-prohibitionism.
+Tens of millions more support neo-prohibitionism.

 Only time will tell.

-Yes, Prohibition worked – In terms of reducing alcohol consumption.
-Patterico.com, July 28, 2014.
+- Yes, Prohibition worked – In terms of reducing alcohol consumption.
+Patterico.com.